yndajas/JazzCatCom-Comedy-Cats-and-Chris-Daves-Hi-hats/README.md

 With JazzCatCom, you can find new jazz videos, cat images/GIFs and jokes, and save them to your collection for future enjoyment.

-You can view a demo of the app over on YouTube: <a href="https://www.youtube.com/watch?v=PYwX1QGj6os" target="_blank" title="app demo on YouTube">youtube.com/watch?v=PYwX1QGj6os</a>.
-PLACEHOLDER - TO BE UPDATED
+You can view a demo of the app over on YouTube: <a href="https://www.youtube.com/watch?v=x-QS4K6tN78" target="_blank" title="app demo on YouTube">youtube.com/watch?v=x-QS4K6tN78</a>.

 ## Online use